 But we often forget along the way that the teams behind these innovations are our customers too.

 Not in the traditional sense, perhaps, but they still give us their commitment in the workplace and they expect job satisfaction in return for coming back and giving their best.

 And their ability to perform well is largely tied to the technology they have access to.

 In fact, a desire to have “more freedom in the choice of products to use” and “better integration of all devices” were two responses in a recent survey of employees from businesses across the EMEIA region we carried out, with one respondent even saying, “Our network…need(s) a complete overhaul.”

 In recent years we’ve had to contend with major transformations in the workplace as technology has evolved.

 But perhaps a bigger challenge has come from accommodating a workforce that has absorbed these improvements completely into their daily lives.

 People have a certain experience with technology at home – a positive one – and they expect that to be reflected in the tools they use at work.

-Yet many organisations have struggled to keep up with these evolving needs, being slow to take up new technology or unnecessarily resistant to the growing ‘bring your own device (BYOD)’ movement.
+Yet many organizations have struggled to keep up with these evolving needs, being slow to take up new technology or unnecessarily resistant to the growing ‘bring your own device (BYOD)’ movement.

-Or constantly battling against shadow IT rather than asking why those employees don’t think the authorised tools serve requirement.
+Or constantly battling against shadow IT rather than asking why those employees don’t think the authorized tools serve requirement.